ShaliniAnandaPhD/ISBRT/README.md

 Key evaluation areas include ethical metrics, safety heuristics, realism assessment, and framework optimization. 🎯

 🔄 This cyclical process continuously advances LLM behavior towards higher safety and ethical standards.

+Here is a description of their functionalities and basic instructions on how to run them.

+1. **`data_manager.py`**
+   - **Description**: Manages data storage, retrieval, and management using SQLite.
+   - **How to Run**: This module is generally used as an import in other scripts.
+Ensure SQLite is installed and operational on your system.
+Use the methods within other scripts to store and retrieve data.

+2. **`simulation_controller.py`**
+   - **Description**: Manages the lifecycle of simulation scenarios using threading.
+   - **How to Run**: Import this module into your main script or any script where you need to control simulations.
+Call the methods to start, pause, resume, or stop simulations.

+3. **`metrics_aggregator.py`**
+   - **Description**: Aggregates performance and response metrics, providing basic statistical analysis.
+   - **How to Run**: Typically used as a library.
+Import it into your analysis scripts, and feed it with data to get aggregated metrics.

+4. **`content_generator.py`**
+   - **Description**: Dynamically generates content for scenarios and personas using randomization techniques.
+   - **How to Run**: Import this module in scripts where you need to generate random scenarios or personas.
+Call the provided methods to generate content.

+5. **`ui_manager.py`**
+   - **Description**: Provides a web-based graphical user interface for the system using Flask.
+   - **How to Run**: Run this script directly (`python ui_manager.py`).
+Ensure Flask is installed.
+Access the web interface via a web browser at the given localhost port (usually `http://127.0.0.1:5000/`).

+6. **`error_logger.py`**
+   - **Description**: Captures and logs errors and anomalies, offering different logging levels.
+   - **How to Run**: Use this module as an import in other scripts where logging is required.
+Initialize the logger and call its methods to log messages.

+7. **`security_compliance.py`**
+   - **Description**: Checks data for security compliance against predefined rules.
+   - **How to Run**: Import into scripts where data compliance needs to be checked.
+Use its methods to validate data against your compliance rules.

+8. **`model_trainer.py`**
+   - **Description**: Manages the training and updating of machine learning models, assuming a simple model structure.
+   - **How to Run**: Import into your machine learning scripts.
+Provide it with data for training or updating models.
+Requires scikit-learn and joblib.

+9. **`analytics_insights.py`**
+   - **Description**: Analyzes scenarios and personas, offering insights through basic data analysis techniques.
+   - **How to Run**: Used as an import in scripts where you need to analyze scenarios or personas.
+Feed it with data to get analytics insights.

+10. **`ci_cd_pipeline.py`**
+    - **Description**: Simulates a basic CI/CD pipeline process for Python projects, encompassing testing, building, and deployment stages.
+    - **How to Run**: Run this script directly (`python ci_cd_pipeline.py`).
+It's more of a conceptual representation and would usually be integrated with actual CI/CD tools like Jenkins or GitHub Actions in a real-world scenario.